hardik-kansal/ScalingEthereum/README.md

 - I have used **Twin Delayed Deep Deterministic Policy Gradient** (TD3 DDPG) with **PyTorch**

 - Updating Arbitrage Bot is pain in the ass.
-This project is a proof-of-concept that favours arbitrage opportunities in ethereum network.
-Rl can easily be extended to cross-dex once model is trained.
+This project is a proof-of-concept that favours arbitrage opportunities in among the dexes.
-- I have used **UniswapV3** as example.
+- I have used **Web3.py** and **UniswapV3** for demonstration.